Nephos/DateMe/README.md

 ## Install

-Install ruby 2, and ruby gems:
+Install ruby 2, and ruby gems.
+Then be sure you have postgresql stuff.

 ```sh
 gem install bundler